By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 Unless you’ve been living as a hermit in Tibet (Welcome home!) you’ve heard all about the increasing difficulty of paying for college.
 If you’re a parent or student, you’ve probably heard about it with fear and trembling.
-Tuition has been rising faster than inflation, and with that particular monster stalking the land, it’s easy to forget about the other, less obvious costs of college–expenses that make scholarships and grants even more important as means of reducing the overall bill.
+Tuition has been rising far, far faster than inflation, and with that particular monster stalking the land, it’s easy to forget about the other, less obvious costs of college—expenses that make scholarships and grants even more important as means of reducing the overall bill.
+We have even heard about students who commit themselves to college with only a dim conception of what their financial aid packages actually cover, and the resultant disappointment can lead to angry editorial writing.
+To avoid being an angry editorial writer, at least on this topic, please consider the following:

 Your Mileage May Vary: the Cost of Getting to College